Professional Negligence compensation

 Our team deal with compensation claims against all types of professionals including:

-- Barristers and Solicitors Negligence – often as a result of mistakes made in property transactions or litigation, or incorrectly drafted wills.
+- Barristers and Solicitors Negligence – often as a result of mistakes made in conveyancing transactions or litigation, or incorrectly drafted wills.
 Click here to read more about suing your solicitor

 - Accountants and tax consultants for negligent tax advice.
 Click here to read more about accountant negligence claims